Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Source: Forrester Research)

-The 5 Decision Traps
+The 5 decision traps

-Trap 1: The Demo Trap
+Trap 1: The demo trap

 • The vendor shows a perfectly choreographed demo

-• References are mentioned but not verified
+• References are mentioned, but not verified

-Trap 2: Price Blindness
+Trap 2: Price blindness

-Here's a number you should know:
+Here is a number you should know:

 (Source: Enterprise Software Selection Guide)

-That means: 80-85% of costs occur after purchasing.
+That means: 80–85% of costs arise after the purchase.

 • Implementation costs (often higher than the license)

-• Training efforts (for years, not weeks)
+• Training effort (for years, not weeks)

 • Maintenance and support